• Skip to main content

 November 20, 2025 by Erin Lewis

 The Emotional Weight Youth Workers Carry If you spend any time working in youth programs, you can spot burnout from a mile away.
-It is the counselor who arrives with […]
+It is the counselor who arrives with a tired smile, the part-time staff member who just pulled an all-nighter studying, the young adult balancing school, family responsibilities, and emotionally intense work with […]

 Why Youth Workers are Burning Out and How Leaders Can Help